Fifth Avenue Historic District (Nashville, Tennessee)

 Fifth Avenue Historic District is a historic neighborhood in Nashville, Tennessee.
 It was listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) in 1983.

 History

-The district's homes were built between 1870 and 1930. it is located between Primrose and 20th Avenues and between Magnolia and Belmont Boulevards.
+The district's homes were built between 1870 and 1930.
 The area began with residential homes but following the American Civil War (1870s to the 1890s) a commercial center grew with businesses selling women's clothing and furniture.

-The district was added to the National Register of Historic Places listings in Davidson County, Tennessee on May 1, 1980.